 There are seven elected positions within Tamegonit Lodge.
-These youth serve as lodge officers for the year and are responsible for carrying out the program and administration of Tamegonit Lodge.
-The seven lodge officers are the Lodge Chief, four Lodge Vice-Chiefs, Treasurer, and Secretary .
+These youth serve as Lodge Officers for the year and are responsible for carrying out the program and administration of Tamegonit Lodge.
+The seven Lodge Officers are the Lodge Chief, four Lodge Vice-Chiefs, Secretary, and Treasurer.

 Lodge Officers must be under 21 for their entire term.
 Lodge Officers are best distinguished by their distinctive headgear at OA weekends.

 Serving as Lodge Chief for Tamegonit Lodge can be one of the most demanding, yet fulfilling, jobs a youth member in Scouting can ever hold.
 Only a select few are ever elected to this high honor by the Lodge.
 A Lodge Chief is elected at Fall Fellowship and serves from Winter Banquet to Winter Banquet, training his newly elected successor during the months between his election and the end of his term.
 A year in the life of a Lodge Chief has both its ups and downs.